 The comparison cannot be drawn on the other sections because they are missing in both exams.
 Earlier, both exams had an essay section but the College Board scrapped the essay section from the SAT.

-You have already seen the general overview of the ACT and the SAT exam fees in the earlier sections.
-Now, we will see a complete breakdown of the exam fees for the ACT and SAT exams.
+Fees could also be a great factor while determining which exam to choose from between – SAT vs ACT.
+We will see a complete breakdown of the exam fees for the ACT and SAT exams.
 We will also be looking at the additional fees if there’s anything like that.

 ACT Exam Test Fees

-The complete breakdown of the ACT exam fee structure for non-US residents has been given below.
+The complete breakdown of the ACT exam fee structure for non-US or Indian students has been given below.
 Although the exam fee is in USD, we have converted them into INR so that you don’t have to look for calculators.

 General Fees | |